Cray-HPE/docs-csm/operations/network/management_network/backup_custom_configurations.md

 ## Backup site connection configuration

-You can find the site connections in the SHCD file.
+Find the site connections in the SHCD file.

 ```console
 CAN switch  cfcanb6s1         -  31 sw-25g01 x3000 u39   -  j36
 CAN switch  cfcanb6s1         -  46 sw-25g02 x3000 u40   -  j36
 ```

-With this information we know that we need to backup the configuration on port 36 on both spine switches.
+This information indicates that the configuration on port 36 on both spine switches must be backed up.

 Log into the switches.
 Get the configurations of the ports and the default route.
 Save this output; this will be used after we apply the generated configurations.